-No MAARIV (THURSDAY NIGHT 25/2/2020)
+No MAARIV (THURSDAY NIGHT 17/3/22)

 One should endeavor to hear the Megillah as soon as possible.
 [If circumstances require it to be read beforehand, a Rav should be consulted.]
-Nevertheless, the Megillah may be read the entire night until (4:57am).
+Nevertheless, the Megillah may be read the entire night until (4:33am).

 One may not perform any activity that may distract him prior to reading the Megillah.
-Therefore, one may not eat, drink, nap or perform work from half-hour prior to Tzeit (6:10pm) until after hearing the Megillah.
+Therefore, one may not eat, drink, nap or perform work from half-hour prior to Tzeit (6:24pm) until after hearing the Megillah.
 [Nevertheless, if one feels ill or weak, one may eat or drink between Maariv and the Megillah reading.
 Even so, one should not eat more than a K'beitzah (57 grams) of bread or Mezonot - unless there are health concerns, in which case he should appoint a Shomer (guardian) to remind him to hear the Megillah.]

-In many communities an Avel (within 12 months of a parent's passing or within 30 days of a spouse, child or sibling's passing) may not serve as Chazzan on Purim, in some communities (including Chabad) an Avel does act as Chazzan on Purim.
+In most communities an Avel (within 12 months of a parent's passing or within 30 days of a spouse, child or sibling's passing) may not serve as Chazzan on Purim, however Chabad hold that they do.